 It seems that the colon detoxification promoters have some odd obsession with bowel movements, even the quality, and quantity of those movements.
-Dietary fiber is important in a well-balanced diet, and the modern American diet seems to be lacking in the whole grains, fruits, and vegetables that provide significant amounts of good fiber.
+Dietary fiber is important in a well-balanced diet, and the modern American diet seems to be lacking in whole grains, fruits, and vegetables that provide significant amounts of good fiber.
 But cleansing the colon is an unnecessary waste of money and time.

 Wait, I was wrong.
 Colon cleansing is an important step prior to colonoscopy.
 The gastroenterologist needs a colon cleaned of fecal material so that he can visualize any polyps and other precancerous lesions on the wall of the colon.
 The pre-procedure colon cleanse is very thorough, and there is no evidence that a giant mucoid plaque is pushed out of your colon.

 To be honest, this just appears to be another way for quacks to make money from gullible consumers who think that cleansing their gut will be their way to cure all that ails them.
 But it doesn’t, but it keeps making money for the quacks.

 Editor’s note: This article was originally published on April 2013.
 It remains one of the most popular articles ever published on this website (other than the banana cures cancer nonsense).
-Thus, it has been revised and copyedited to make it better.
-And easier to read while pooing.
+Thus, it has been revised, reformatted, and copyedited to make it easier to read while pooing.